Perturbative gadgets for gate-based quantum computing: Non-recursive constructions without subspace restrictions: Perturbative gadgets in a nutshell

 In the following years, several works proposed improvements in resource requirements, convergence bounds, or coupling strengths \cite{Cao2015,caoCombinatorialAlgorithmsPerturbation2016,caoEfficientOptimizationPerturbative2017,bauschGadgets2020}, as well as introduced highly specialized gadget constructions for restricted classes of Hamiltonians, such as for topological quantum codes and for realizing certain parent Hamiltonians featuring intrinsic topological order \cite{BrellGadget,ockoNonperturbativeGadgetTopological2011}.

-There are two important things to note at this point: While all of these gadget constructions rely on perturbation theory, they use different techniques, ranging from perturbative expansion due to Bloch \cite{blochTheoriePerturbationsEtats1958}, which underlies the Jordan-Farhi gadget, the Feynman-Dyson series employed in Ref.~\cite{cubittUniversalHamiltonians2018} to the \emph{Schrieffer-Wolf transformation} \cite{bravyiSchriefferWolffTransformation2011}, discussed in Ref.~\cite{caoEfficientOptimizationPerturbative2017}.
-Furthermore, except for the so-called subdivision gadget due to Oliveira and Terhal~\cite{oliveiraComplexityQuantumSpin2008a}, the other gadgets are restricted to the setting of time evolution under the Hamiltonian, which guarantees the evolution to remain in the initialized subspaces.
+There are two important things to note at this point: While all of these gadget constructions rely on perturbation theory, they use different techniques, ranging from perturbative expansion due to Bloch~\cite{blochTheoriePerturbationsEtats1958}, which underlies the Jordan-Farhi gadget, the Feynman-Dyson series employed in Ref.~\cite{cubittUniversalHamiltonians2018}, to the Schrieffer-Wolf transformation~\cite{bravyiSchriefferWolffTransformation2011}, discussed in Ref.~\cite{caoEfficientOptimizationPerturbative2017}.
+Furthermore, except for the so-called subdivision gadget due to Oliveira and Terhal~\cite{oliveiraComplexityQuantumSpin2008a}, the other gadgets are restricted to the setting of time evolution under the Hamiltonian, which guarantees the evolution to remain in the initialized subspaces, rendering them inapplicable for gate-based quantum computing.
 A non-recursive $k$-to-two-local gadget without these restrictions is currently unknown.